ydb-platform/ydb/ydb/docs/en/core/reference/observability/tracing/setup.md

 #### Description

-For diagnosing issues in the system, it can be useful to look at an example trace of a request regardless of whether users are tracing their requests or not.
+Diagnosing system issues can benefit from examining a sample trace of a request, whether or not users are actively tracing their requests.
 For this purpose, {{ ydb-short-name }} has a request sampling mechanism.
 For a sampled request, a random trace-id is generated.
 This section controls the sampling of requests with configuration format similar to [`external_throttling`](./setup.md#external-throttling), each rule has two additional fields:

 * `fraction` – the proportion of requests sampled according to this rule.
 Should be a rational number between 0 and 1 inclusive.
 * `level` — verbosity level of a trace.
 Should be an integer between 0 and 15 inclusive.
 This parameter is described in more detail in the section [{#T}](./setup.md#tracing-levels)